ZValer/Restricted_Context-Free_Grammar/README.md

 #### Adapted for the code
-The code didn´t accept the use of ‘ so it was changed to the following:
+The code didn´t accept the use of ‘ and ϵ so it was changed to the following:

 ``` ruby
 E -> E2 | E3